 Malicious Software Vocabulary

-A virus that employs an encryption algorithm along with an encryption key to obscure the contents of viral package is an encrypted virus.
+- Encrypted Virus: A virus that employs an encryption algorithm along with an encryption key to obscure the contents of the viral package is an encrypted virus.
 The infected system decrypts the package upon receipt using the received encryption key and changes the key before retransmission of the virus to another victim’s system so the virus does not present the same signature to anti-virus scanners.

 Malicious Software Payload Vocabulary

-Solicitation, pornography, and marketing material sent to an individual in e-mail without consent is known as SPAM.
+- Spammer Program: Solicitation, pornography, and marketing material sent to an individual in an email without consent is known as SPAM.
 A spammer program is a payload package that sends massive quantities of SPAM.

 Software Detection Tools Vocabulary